 RELATED: Which is best?
 529 plan or Roth IRA?

-*Beginning in the 2017-18 school year, the FAFSA started using prior-prior year’s income as ‘base year’ income
+*Beginning in the 2017-18 school year, the FAFSA started using the prior-prior year’s income as ‘base year’ income

 2. Equity in your home